 Feeling over-tired and fatigued without having a reason to feel so is not normal.
 This is a common symptom of a heart attack that is more often than not easily overlooked.

-Within 30 minutes of experiencing any of these warning signs, you should get yourself to a hospital for precise medical attention.
+Within 30 minutes of experiencing any of these warning signs, you should get yourself to a hospital for

 How much time before an attack will you experience these symptoms?